-I love exploring.
-I was always that kid in the trees, making forts, seeing how far the acreage behind my house stretched.
-So it is natural that once I realized there is a whole world of exploring to do, I would find myself in rural Spain.
-A few weeks ago I had the pleasure of exploring Ronda and like most people who visit the small town I was in love.
+After years of exploring I would found myself in rural Spain after a few weeks in France and the Netherlands.
+It was only a few weeks ago I had the pleasure of exploring Ronda, and like most people who visit the small town, I was in love.
+Think Game Of Thrones.
 The buildings were whitewashed and the streets cobblestone.
 The wine was home made and the bridge was something of a wonder.
+See for yourself!

 I couldn’t believe the bridge when we first saw it.
 It was bigger than I imagined and even more impressive.
 We spent 3 days exploring the town, grabbing tapas and drinking Ronda wine.
 On our second day we hiked down to the bottom of the bridge and were lucky enough to have the space all to ourselves.
 We went early in the morning so if you want a little alone time with the bridge I recommend getting up a little earlier than normal and heading down.

 The walk itself isn’t hard.
 The only daunting thing about it is it’s a small walking path with a sheer drop to your left so naturally I hugged close to the wall with my fear of heights.
 And falling.
 The walk isn’t too long and definitely worth it to see the beautiful view from the bottom.